FAQs

 There are plenty of options for eating lunch & dinner off-site, with three pubs and a cafe within easy walking distance.
 You can find more details on our Your Visit page.
 Please check their websites for up-to-date opening times.

 You are also welcome to bring your own food to eat on site.
 Please note that there is only one shop in the village, with limited opening hours, so you may want to do your food shopping before you get to Ashover.
-There will be space for you to sit and eat your own food during meal times, but no food storage or cooking facilities.

 Accommodation